Seventh-day Adventist Kinship International

 Seventh-day Adventist Kinship International is a support organization that provides a spiritual and social community to current and former Seventh-day Adventists who are lesbian, gay, bisexual, transgender, asexual and/or intersex (LGBTI), and have felt hurt or rejected because of their sexual orientation and/or gender identity.
 SDA Kinship offers them the compassion and support perceived to not be available within the organized Adventist Church.

 History and organization

 Seventh-day Adventist Kinship, International, Inc. (Kinship) grew out of a 1976 meeting in Palm Desert, California, after some gay Adventist men placed an advertisement in The Advocate seeking other gay Adventists.
 Within four months there were 75 members and a rudimentary organization.
 During this time the name 'Kinship' was chosen because Seventh-day Adventists typically enjoy a close-knit family relationship with each other.
 Small groups of gay Adventists who had found each other in New York and San Francisco soon joined Kinship.

 SDA Kinship is managed by a volunteer board and was incorporated as a non-profit organization in 1981.
 Current membership, including friends and family, is approximately 1,500 people in 62 countries.
-At this time Kinship has no formal connection with the Seventh-day Adventist Church.
+The SDA Kinship has no formal connection with the Seventh-day Adventist Church.